Make Me Smile (Come Up and See Me)

-"Make Me Smile (Come Up and See Me)" is a song by the British rock band Steve Harley & Cockney Rebel, which was released in 1975 by EMI as the lead single from the band's third studio album The Best Years of Our Lives.
+"Make Me Smile (Come Up and See Me)" is a song by the English rock band Steve Harley & Cockney Rebel, released on 31 January 1975 by EMI as the lead single from the band's third studio album The Best Years of Our Lives.
 The song was written by Harley, and produced by Harley and Alan Parsons.
-In February 1975, the song reached number one on the UK chart and received a gold certification from the British Phonographic Industry in October 2021.
-It spent nine weeks in the Top 50, and as of 2015, has sold over 1.5 million copies worldwide.
+In February 1975, the song reached number one on the UK chart and spent nine weeks in the Top 50.
+It has sold over 1.5 million copies worldwide as of 2015 and received a platinum certification from the British Phonographic Industry in November 2024.
+The song is one of the most-played songs in British broadcasting history.

-More than 120 cover versions of the song have been recorded by other artists, most notably by Duran Duran and Erasure, although Harley has stated his favourite cover version is by The Wedding Present.
+More than 120 cover versions of the song have been recorded by other artists, most notably by Duran Duran and Erasure, although Harley stated his favourite cover version was by the Wedding Present.

 Writing and composition

 The song was the first single to be released under the name "Steve Harley and Cockney Rebel", as opposed to simply "Cockney Rebel".
 In July 1974, the original Cockney Rebel disbanded, and Harley then assembled a new line-up later in the year.
 "Make Me Smile" described Harley's feelings on the band's split.
 For many years, it was believed that Harley purposely chose to disband the original line-up and embark on a new career path.
-However, years later, Harley began to reveal the truth behind the band's split.
+Years later, Harley began to reveal the truth behind the band's split.

 Between May and July 1974, Cockney Rebel embarked on a major British tour to promote their second studio album The Psychomodo.
 As the tour progressed, the band began facing growing tensions, which ultimately led to their split at the end of the tour in late July.
 On 18 July, the band received a 'Gold Award' for outstanding new act of 1974, and a week later they had split up over their disagreements.
 Jean-Paul Crocker, Milton Reame-James and Paul Jeffreys had approached Harley, insisting they could also write material for the group.
 Harley, the band's sole songwriter, felt this was unfair as he had been the one to originally hire the musicians for his group, and explained the deal to them at the time.

 After the band split, only the original line-up's drummer, Stuart Elliott, would join the new line-up.
 In a television interview recorded in 2002, Harley described how the lyrics were vindictively directed at the former band members who, he felt, had abandoned him.